-- 10) U.S. Corrections and Detention Facilities shall also assess whether he or she is detained solely for civil immigration purposes. - e.
-The intake screening shall also consider prior acts of Sexual Abuse, prior convictions for violent offenses, and history of prior institutional violence or Sexual Abuse, as known to the Facility, in assessing the risk of being sexually abusive. - f.
+10) U.S. Corrections and Detention Facilities shall also assess whether he or she is detained solely for civil immigration purposes.

+e.
+The intake screening shall also consider prior acts of Sexual Abuse, prior convictions for violent offenses, and history of prior institutional violence or Sexual Abuse, as known to the Facility, in assessing the risk of being sexually abusive.

+f.
 Facilities shall ensure that within a set time period, not to exceed 30 days from arrival at the Facility, staff shall reassess the Individual's in a GEO Facility or Program risk for victimization or abusiveness based upon any additional, relevant information received by the Facility since the intake screening.
 Unless mandated by client contract, Facilities shall use the GEO PREA Vulnerability Reassessment Questionnaire (see Attachment C) to conduct the reassessment."
 NMRA policy 2019-3 contains these same requirements.

 All residents are assessed for their risk of being sexually abused or sexually abusive towards others within 24 hours of arrival to the facility.
-The PAQ indicated 203 residents were assessed for their risk of victimization or abusiveness in the past 12 months.
+The PAQ indicated 94 residents were assessed for their risk of victimization or abusiveness in the past 12 months.
 Intake risk assessments are conducted by the Resident Monitors on the day of arrival using the Reentry Facilities-PREA Risk Assessment form.
+The

-The PREA Risk Assessment form was reviewed and found to contain all requirements of provision "d" of this standard and allowed the screener to document his/her perception of gender non-conformity.
+PREA Risk Assessment form was reviewed and found to contain all requirements of provision "d" of this standard and allowed the screener to document his/her perception of gender non-conformity.
 The screening includes the resident monitor's thorough review of any available records available to assist with determining the offender's risk assessment.
 The initial screening considers prior acts of sexual abuse, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse.
 The auditor observed and intake and screening of one new resident.
 Within 30 days of the residents' arrival to the facility, they are reassessed for their risk for victimization and abusiveness using the PREA Vulnerability Reassessment Questionnaire.
-The reassessment questionnaire is completed during a face to face interview with the Quality and Fidelity Manager.
+The reassessment questionnaire is completed during a face to face interview with a Monitor II.
 An offender's risk level will also be reassessed when warranted due to a referral, request, incident of sexual abuse, or receipt of additional information.
-This information was confirmed in interview with random Resident Monitors and the Quality and Fidelity Manager.
-The PAQ indicated 189 residents were reassessed in the past 12 months.
+This information was confirmed in interview with random Monitors.
+The PAQ indicated 82 residents were reassessed in the past 12 months.
 Prior to the audit, auditor reviewed three (3) examples of resident screening forms (initial assessment and 30-day reassessment screen), one each from 2018, 2019 and 2020.
-The auditor reviewed a random sample of 12 additional current resident initial and 30 day reassessment screening forms during the on-site audit.
+The auditor reviewed a random sample of 10 additional current resident initial and 30 day reassessment screening forms during the on-site audit.
 All screenings were done within timeline requirements.
-During resident interviews, all residents recalled being asked PREA questions at intake and again during the reassessment...
+During resident interviews, all residents recalled being asked PREA questions at intake and again during the reassessment. .

 115.241(h) GEO policy 5.1.2-A, section III.D.1 g states, "Disciplining Individuals in a GEO Facility or Program for refusing to answer or not providing complete information in response to certain screening questions is prohibited."
-NMRA Policy2019-3 contains this same requirement.
+NMRA Policy 2019-3 contains this same requirement.

-During interviews with random Monitors and the Quality and Fidelity Manager, they confirmed residents are not disciplined for refusing to answer any questions or for not disclosing complete information.
-They also stated, they not recall a time when a resident refused to answer these questions.
+During interviews with the Monitors, they confirmed residents are not to be disciplined for refusing to answer any questions or for not disclosing complete information.
+The Monitors indicated they did not recall a time when a resident refused to answer these questions.